overview

 This is an overview of the finalized interactive microsite, starting with the user flow.
 The past iterations and how we came about the visual direction will be explained further down the page.

-The tertiary coloured strips create high contrast, preparing visitors for the microsite’s vibrant theme.
+The tertiary coloured strips create high contrast, preparing visitors on the landing page for the microsite’s vibrant theme.
 We wanted to set the tone for the impactful exploration of colours within the exhibition.

 A text description prefaces each generation and describes a unifying theme of that group’s color exploration.
 This drives a narrative experience about the two generations and their ways of working.